 Applying the Rosin

-You have the right rosin for your bow, you’ve prepared the rosin, and now it’s time to apply it!
+You have the right rosin for your bow, you’ve prepared the rosin, and now it’s time to learn how to properly apply the rosin to your new bow!

 - First, tighten your bow.
 Don’t touch the bow hairs as the oil from your fingers will rub off and make it hard for the rosin to stick.